jared-nishikawa/after-hours/api/README.md

 Here is an actual example (in 5 lines) of a script that interacts with an API.

-It contacts the NIST beacon service (this is a website that generates and broadcasts random data every minute).
+This little script contacts the NIST beacon service (this is a website that generates and broadcasts random data every minute).
+See more about it here: https://www.nist.gov/programs-projects/nist-randomness-beacon.

 It uses the `requests` module which does not come with the standard library.
 It needs to be installed with `pip install requests`.
 I recommend doing this in a virtual environment.